MirrorNetworking/Mirror/doc/Articles/FAQ.md

 - Socket connections, includes people without spawned prefabs, non authenticated, or that may have bugged out but during spawn, but have connected temporarily (Android users minimising game).
 Only host / server can check this.

 NetworkManager.singleton.numPlayers
-- Number of active spawned player objects across all connections on the server (only the host / server can check this)
+- Number of active spawned player objects on the server (only the host / server can check this)
 </details>

 ### Changing Transports